SNP calls for 20% cut to energy bills

 “The way the Energy Price Guarantee operates means households will still see lower bills if gas prices continue to fall.

-“To support families in the meantime, we are providing millions of vulnerable households with £900 in direct cash payments this year, plus a record increase in the National Minimum Wage, and a 10% uplift in working-age benefits and the state pension.”
+“To support families in the meantime, we are providing millions of vulnerable households with £900 in direct cash payments this year, plus a record increase in the National Minimum Wage, and a 10 per cent uplift in working-age benefits and the state pension.”